And greetings to you, music lovers, thrill seekers, conversationalists.

 Take McCain up there.

-So Obama could maintain his opposition to drilling offshore, because McCain's got that handled, and then Obama could come out for drilling in an war.
+So Obama could maintain his opposition to drilling offshore because McCain's got that handled.

-But if old Thomas here is right, if Obama does a 180 on drilling oil, if the Democrats do that, that's uh well, it would be dangerous because you know, half the country or thirty percent of the voters of the country are gonna fall for it.
+But if old Thomas here is right, if Obama does a 180 on drilling oil, if the Democrats do that, that's, well, it would be dangerous because, you know, half the country or 30% of the voters in the country are going to fall for it.

 Nice to have you on the EIB network.